-The test software is in a Microsoft Visual Studio solution and consists of the main c++ code in main.cpp as well as some helper functions in helper.h.
+The test software is in a Microsoft Visual Studio solution and consists of the main C++ code in main.cpp as well as driver class for the Streamer32x2 IP in ddr.h and ddr.cpp.

 This program treats the two channels of the power2decim as independent channels.
 Here is the basic flow of the program: